WICG/portals/design-discussion.md

  - Yet-to-be-activated Portals should not be allowed to navigate themselves, e.g. this would defeat various assumptions, in particular privacy preserving guarantees.
  - This also means that the portal wouldn’t have to deal with history issues.

+## Portals inside iframes
+ - A nested browsing context (e.g. iframes) shouldn't be allowed to create portals.
+   - Since a portal's activation replaces the top-level page, iframes shouldn't create or activate portals.

 # Open questions
 ## Deactivating oneself
  - Should an activated Portal have the ability to deactivate itself?
 Probably, yes.